Noctiluca scintillans: Bioluminescence

 This was once a mysterious phenomenon that was called "sea fire" or "sea twinkle" by sailors and coastal dwellers.
 It is the transformation of chemical energy into light energy by a living being which then emits this light.
 Bioluminescence differs from fluorescence and phosphorescence because the latter two require contact with light to trigger the phenomenon.

 N. scintillans produces luminous flashes, which constitute bioluminescence, during mechanical stress.
 This phenomenon can therefore be observed in agitated water, i.e. when boats are passing, near the coast at wave level or after water agitation.
 Bioluminescence is strongest during proliferation.

 It is the reaction between luciferase and luciferin that causes the emission of light.
-This reaction was discovered by the Lyon physiologist Raphael Dubois at the end of the last century.
+This reaction was discovered by the Lyon physiologist Raphael Dubois at the end of the 19th century.
 He named the two substances luciferase, a thermolabile enzyme, and luciferin, which is preserved by hot water but is present in limited quantities in organisms.

 Luciferin combines with luciferase and the two react with oxygen to form an oxidised complex.
 The luciferin then emits a photon.
 Of course, the reaction itself is not so simple, in fireflies it also requires two additional cofactors, ATP and magnesium.
 There are also several types of luciferin and each is associated with a specific luciferase giving different chemical reaction systems.

 In the case of Noctiluca scintillans, the chemical reaction occurs in organelles called scintillons.
 These are dense vesicles that are abundant on the surface of the cell during the night and which bring out the vacuole.

 The light is produced by mechanical stimulation due to shear stress.
 The deformation of the cell membrane causes an action potential across the vacuole membrane caused by Ca2+ ions released from intracellular stores.
-This action potential releases an influx of protons from the vacuole to the scintilla, lowering the pH from 8 to 6.
+And is involved in the activation of GTP-binding protein coupled receptors in the plasma membrane.
+Most of the Ca2+ ions are released from intracellular stores, while some are released from extracellular sources.
+Under mechanical disturbance, this action potential releases an influx of protons from the acidic vacuole to the scintilla, lowering the pH from 8 to 6.
 This changes the conformation of luciferase making it active.
 Luciferin contains a binding protein that prevents it from auto-oxidising in an alkaline pH.
 It releases it by a conformational change in acidic pH, activating luciferin.
 This activation then allows the enzyme to oxidise luciferin to oxyluciferin.
 It is this molecule that leads to the emission of photons by an unknown process.